 Subjects are often described as the person or thing that “does the action” in a sentence.
 Similarly, objects are commonly understood to be the thing undergoing the action of the sentence.
-These are simple and intuitive definitions, but unfortunately very inaccurate.
+These are simple and intuitive definitions, and they work for most cases, but unfortunately they are still inaccurate.
 The most obvious counter example to this is the passive voice:

 Alice ate a poisoned donut.